lykimq/Global-Price-Index/global_price_index/README.md

   + Uses WSS (WebSocket Secure) for real-time data streams from exchanges
   + Default TLS verification enabled in HTTP and WebSocket clients for all external APIs
   + Note: Internal web server uses HTTP by default and should be placed behind a TLS-terminating proxy for production

-- **TLS Verification Explained**:
-  + For HTTP clients: The `reqwest` client verifies TLS certificates by default, ensuring connections to exchanges are secure and properly authenticated
-  + For WebSocket clients: The `tokio_tungstenite` library with the `native-tls` feature validates server certificates during WebSocket connection establishment
-  + This prevents man-in-the-middle attacks when communicating with exchange APIs

 - **Input Validation**:
   + Validates all price data before processing (non-empty, positive values)